AlisonLu03/AlisonLu03/README.md

 # 💫 About Me:
+👋 Hi, I'm Alison!
-👨‍💻 Full-Stack Software Developer @ Assurant<br>🌍 Proudly from Guerrero | Based in CDMX📍🇲🇽<br>✈️ Passionate about lifestyle<br> and adventure: exploring the world, <br>capturing moments, and <br>savoring new cultures <br>and flavors✈️🌍🏝️🗺️🚂🗽🏞️🚢🏕️📸🍲🎢
+👨‍💻 Full-Stack Software  @ Assurant<br>🌍 Proudly from Arequipa| 📍<br>✈️ Passionate about lifestyle<br> and adventure: exploring the world, <br>capturing moments, and <br>savoring new cultures <br>and flavors✈️🌍🏝️🗺️🚂🗽🏞️🚢🏕️📸🍲🎢